-At Nugent Family Counseling of San Jose, Santa Clara, and Aliso Viejo, California, and Reno, Nevada, our experienced care team is here to help with suggestions and ongoing support to get you through this potentially difficult time of a difficult year.
+At Nugent Family Counseling of San Jose, California, Los Gatos, California, and Reno, Nevada, our experienced care team is here to help with suggestions and ongoing support to get you through this potentially difficult time of a difficult year.
 We offer treatment and support for depression, anxiety, and other mental health conditions.

 Here’s what we want our new and existing patients to know about dealing with pandemic depression and isolation this holiday season.

 As we enter the 2020 holiday season with the COVID-19 pandemic still ongoing, and in many cases with numbers of infections on the rise, the Center for Disease Control and other state agencies are urging people to change their usual celebration plans to avoid travel, gathering indoors in public, and gathering indoors for social events with people from outside your immediate household as much as possible.

 Already a challenging time of year for many patients who suffer from depression or isolation, the holidays in 2020 pose unique challenges, as changes may prevent you from enjoying your usual seasonal delights.
 Feelings of loneliness and sadness can become overwhelming.

 Find creative ways to keep connecting